 Who Was Mary Ann McCracken?

-Through the Poor House Ladies Committee, she helped educate the children and secure apprenticeships that would provide them with livelihoods.
-Mary Ann was President of the Ladies Industrial School and campaigned to abolish the use of climbing boys in chimney sweeping.
-She was involved in early women’s suffrage campaigns and prison reform schemes.
-Mary Ann was also a life-long abolitionist founding the Belfast Women’s Anti-Slavery League.
-In her late eighties, she could still be found on the docks, handing out anti-slavery leaflets to emigrants embarking for the slave-owning United States.
+Mary Ann was also a life-long abolitionist, founding the Belfast Women’s Anti-Slavery League.
+In her late eighties, she could still be found handing out anti-slavery leaflets to emigrants bound for the United States.

-The motto of this remarkable woman, which accurately sums up her character, was it is ‘better to wear out than to rust out’.
-But her radical, humanitarian zeal and generous strength of character were indefatigable, and her contribution to Belfast life is still felt and celebrated today.
+The motto of this remarkable woman, which accurately sums up her character, was that it is ‘better to wear out than to rust out’.
+Her radical, humanitarian zeal and generous strength of character were indefatigable, and her contribution to Belfast life is still felt and celebrated today.